-The proposed Zoning Code Amendment is intended to reduce and/or eliminate incompatible and nonconforming oil and gas uses within Culver City.
-The Amendment will improve the Zoning Code's implementation of the goals, objectives, and policies of the General Plan because it will resolve a nonconforming land use that reflects neither the goals, policies or strategies of the General Plan nor the provisions of the underlying zoning categories, and which is obsolete in the context of current urban uses experienced in 2021.
-This action is a first step toward addressing General Plan guidance that supports a transition away from oil and gas uses.
+The proposed Zoning Code Amendment is intended to terminate nonconforming oil and gas uses within Culver City over a five-year period.
+The Amendment will improve the Zoning Code's implementation of the goals, objectives, and policies of the General Plan because it will resolve a nonconforming land use that reflects neither the goals, policies or strategies of the General Plan nor the provisions of the underlying zoning categories, and which is obsolete in the context of current urban uses in the City in 2021.
 Existing Zoning Code language prohibits oil drilling and oil and gas activities under all zone categories, except to the extent that current CCMC Section 17.610.010.D makes an exception for pre-existing oil and gas uses, which previously could continue as nonconforming oil uses.
 Although oil and gas uses have existed in Culver City for almost 100 years, these have operated as nonconforming uses for at least 60 years.
-The proposed Zoning Code Amendment will modify the provision that currently allows for the continuation of nonconforming oil uses in order to clearly establish that: (1) new oil drilling is prohibited as of July 28, 2021; and (2) all previously established nonconforming oil uses must be terminated and fully removed within a specified five-year phase-out time period to end by July 28, 2026.
+The proposed Zoning Code Amendment will modify the provision that currently allows for the continuation of nonconforming oil uses in order to clearly establish that: (1) any new or expanded oil and gas activity such as drilling of new wells, redrilling or deepening of existing wells, or erection of any structure or facilities related to oil and gas production, with some specific exceptions, is prohibited as of November 24, 2021; and (2) all previously established nonconforming oil uses must be terminated and fully removed within a specified five-year phase-out time period to end by November 24, 2026.
+This action allows the City to address General Plan guidance that supports a transition away from oil and gas uses and the longrange study on a comprehensive basis of appropriate uses.

 The proposed Zoning Code Amendment is consistent with General Plan Goals and Policies that call for a transition away from oil and gas uses and does not conflict with the goals, policies, and strategies of any elements of the General Plan, nor create any inconsistencies.
-Specifically, the Amendment will help further Land Use Element (LUE) Policy 1.B, to "protect the City's residential neighborhoods from the encroachment of incompatible land uses and environmental hazards which may have negative impacts on the quality of life..." and LUE Policy 27.B, to "protect the visible and useable open space resources within Blair Hills by establishing land use definitions for visual resources and natural areas..." because nonconforming and incompatible oil uses will be terminated and removed, thus reducing the potential for risk of upset and related environmental hazards and establishing a suitable visual and open space buffer between vulnerable residential neighborhoods and other ongoing oil operations just beyond the City's corporate limit.
+For example, the Amendment will help further Land Use Element (LUE) Policy 1.B, to "protect the City's residential neighborhoods from the encroachment of incompatible land uses and environmental hazards which may have negative impacts on the quality of life..." and LUE Policy 27.B, to "protect the visible and useable open space resources within Blair Hills by establishing land use definitions for visual resources and natural areas..." and LUE Policy 16.H, to "improve Zoning Code enforcement Citywide..." because nonconforming and incompatible oil uses will be terminated and removed, thus reducing the potential for risk of upset and related environmental hazards and establishing a suitable visual buffer between vulnerable residential neighborhoods and other ongoing oil operations just beyond the City's corporate limit.